rust-mcp-stack/rust-mcp-sdk/examples/simple-mcp-client-sse/README.md

 ## Overview

-This project demonstrates a basic MCP client implementation, showcasing the features of rust-mcp-schema and rust-mcp-sdk.
+This project demonstrates a basic MCP client implementation, showcasing the features of the [rust-mcp-sdk](https://github.com/rust-mcp-stack/rust-mcp-sdk).

 This example connects to a running instance of the [@modelcontextprotocol/server-everything](https://www.npmjs.com/package/@modelcontextprotocol/server-everything) server, which has already been started with the sse flag.